Expert Commentary and Opinion

 15 August 2025

-Iraq’s nationwide blackout underscored a deeper crisis: structural dependence on Iranian energy imports amid record-breaking heat.
-Repeated supply cuts, sanctions pressure, and a fragile grid are leaving the country dangerously exposed.
+Iraq’s nationwide blackout underscored a deeper crisis: structural dependence on Iranian energy imports.
+Repeated supply cuts, sanctions, and a fragile grid are leaving the country dangerously exposed.
 Breaking the cycle will require scaling renewables, modernizing transmission, and reducing demand inefficiencies.

 Decarbonization Commentary